go-migo/migo/DESIGN.md

  - amigo executes upgrade scripts on the sql database
  - applications using the migo package automatically update their sql queries after the schema was upgraded

+#### "features"
+Features refer to a subset of the database schema.
+Each feature has a version number which is a full integer (like the upgrade revision).
+A revision can increment feature versions or add a new feature (version 1).
+New feature versions can be 'breaking', which adds extra checks and a temporary hold on all programs using the feature while performing the upgrade.

 ### Local migo repository
 A migo repository contains the files for a migo-enforced database schema.